 15. Ask Local Landscaping Companies

-Did you know that landscaping companies produce over 1,400 pounds of waste for every acre of land they service?
-Most of this waste is organic matter that can be reused as compost.
-Unfortunately, most landscaping companies dispose of this waste in landfills.
+Did you know that landscaping companies generate over 1,400 pounds of waste per acre?
+While most of this waste is organic and perfect for composting, too much of it ends up in landfills.

-Frequently Asked Questions (FAQs) – Free Compost Near Me
+Frequently Asked Questions (FAQs) – Where To Get Free Compost Near Me

 What Can I Use Instead of Compost?

-If you don’t have access to compost, some alternatives include store-bought fertilizer, mulch made from recycled wood chips or leaves, and natural manure from animals.
+If compost isn’t available, use store-bought fertilizer, mulch made from recycled wood chips or leaves, or animal manure.

 What Kind of Compost Is Best?